Kiseru

 A kiseru (煙管) is a Japanese smoking pipe, traditionally used for smoking kizami, a finely shredded tobacco product resembling hair.

 History

-The word kiseru is said to have originated from the Khmer word khsier around the 16th century, while it is also said that the word originated from the Portuguese que sorver ("which is drawn").
+The word kiseru is said to have originated from the Portuguese que sorver ("which is drawn").

 It is believed that pipe smoking was introduced to Japanese high society, such as the samurai, the Buddhist priest classes and rich merchants.

 Tobacco has been known in Japan since the 1570s at the earliest.
 By the early 17th century, kiseru had become popular enough to even be mentioned in some Buddhist textbooks for children.
 The kiseru evolved along with the equipment and use of incense associated with the Japanese incense ceremony, kōdō: